|

 This is the family of Robert Hedges Alabaster (IIIA), brother of WaIter Goddard Alabaster of the previous census.

-Three of Robert's older children, Robert Hedges, Alfred John, and Sarah Ann had already married and left home by
+of Robert's older children, Robert Hedges, Alfred John, and Sarah Ann had already married and left home by the time

 1729/119 Bethnal Green Workhouse & School, Leyton, Essex